razoumov/publish/01-base.md

 while (count < niter && delta >= tolerance) do {
-  // specify boundary conditions for T count += 1;      // increase the iteration counter by one
-  // calculate the new temperatures Tnew using the past temperatures T
+  // specify boundary conditions for T count += 1;      // increase the iteration counter by one Tnew = T;    // will be replaced: calculate Tnew from T
   // update delta, the greatest difference between Tnew and T T = Tnew;    // update T once all elements of Tnew are calculated
-  // print the temperature at the desired position if the iteration is multiple of nout }
+  // print the temperature at [iout,jout] if the iteration is multiple of nout }
 ~~~